StevenAbdelshahid/CSE121/lab1.md

 You may demo after the deadline as long as the code is submitted on time.

 ### What to include in your lab report
-1. Screenshot of eduroam connection.
+1. Screenshot of WiFi connection.
 2. How you solved the lab, and difficulties you overcame.
 3. Description of AI usage with full chat log.